 It's all subject to change as well.
 According to Destructoid there are "significant changes in the main storyline that weren't ready or included yet, even in this first act area".

-There are, of course, plenty of bugs, balance problems, missing dialogues and voice acting, and all sorts of other issues, and you'll never actually get to finish your character's adventure.
+There are, of course, plenty of bugs, balance problems, and all sorts of other issues, and you'll never actually get to finish your character's adventure.
 Inevitable save wipes means all of your creations will be fleeting.
 Give our Baldur's Gate 3 Early Access review a read to help you make your mind up.
 We've also explored how Baldur's Gate 3 compares to the classic games.

 How much of Baldur's Gate 3 can you play in Early Access?